angelodian/angelodian.github.io/publications.md

 ## Journal Articles

+Hajek, J., Dian, A., Ford, C., Stevens, M., & Margetts, A. (2025).
+Saliba-Logea. *Journal of the International Phonetic Association.*

 De Iacovo, V., Dian, A., & Hajek, J. (2025).
 The perception of gemination in Italian by first-language speakers in Italy and heritage and second-language speakers in Australia. *Phonetica*, 82(5).  https://doi.org/10.1515/phon-2025-0012

 Dian, A., Hajek, J., & Fletcher, J. (2024).
 Cross-regional patterns of obstruent voicing and gemination: The case of Roman and Veneto Italian. *Languages, 9*(12), 383. https://doi.org/10.3390/languages9120383

 Dian, A., Hajek, J., & Fletcher, J. (In review).
 The acoustic realization of intervocalic /v/ and /vː/ in Italian: Evidence of articulatory variability. *Journal of the International Phonetic Association.*

-Hajek, J., Dian, A., Ford, C., Stevens, M., & Margetts, A. (Forthcoming).
-Saliba-Logea. *Journal of the International Phonetic Association.*

 ---